nehalkalita/A-ConvNeXt-based-model-for-tree-detection/README.md

   </tr>
 </table>

-A ConvNeXt based U-net model trained to segment two classes of trees in 2D satellite images:
+A ConvNeXt based U-net model trained to segment two classes of trees in 2D satellite images: <br>
-**Class 1** segments individual trees and trees from sites of low vegetation density.
+**Class 1** segments individual trees and trees from sites of low vegetation density. <br>
 **Class 2** segments trees from sites of high vegetation density.

 **Blue** pixels represent Class 1, whereas **Orange** pixels represent Class 2 (that can also include forested areas).